official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 139 UN Security Council, ‘4721st Meeting Wednesday 19 March 2003’ (S/PV.4721).
 140 Letter Manning to McDonald, 20 March 2003, ‘Iraq’.

-39

-Executive Summary291.
-Early on the morning of 20 March, US forces crossed into Iraq and seized the port area of Umm Qasr.141
+291. Early on the morning of 20 March, US forces crossed into Iraq and seized the port area of Umm Qasr.141

 292. Mr Blair continued to state that France was responsible for the impasse.